Last Updated: 18/02/2026

 void addStdPinButton(int pin, int accNum, int press1, int press2);

-This connects a standard button to the board using a PULL_DOWN resistor.
+This connects a standard button (momentary switch or stufd and probe) to the board using a PULL_DOWN resistor.

 int pin: The board pin the button is connected to.